AJGrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that duplicates the last line of the file iacta A script to delete all javascript files
-A script that count the number of directories and sub-directories
+A script that count the number of directories and sub-directories 12 - A script to display the 10 newest files